METALS-Nickel soars to four-month high as miner Vale announces force majeure

 By Zandi Shabalala

-LONDON, Feb 6 (Reuters) - Nickel touched its highest in more than four months on Wednesday on market concerns that a force majeure by Brazil’s Vale on some iron ore contracts could lead to restrictions in its nickel supply.
+LONDON, Feb 6 (Reuters) - Nickel hit its highest in more than four months on Wednesday on market concerns that a force majeure by Brazil’s Vale on some iron ore contracts could lead to restrictions in its nickel supply.

 A Brazilian court forced production to stop at Vale’s iron ore mine after a tailings dam burst last month, killing more than 300 people and compelling Vale to tell clients it could not deliver on some iron ore contracts.